dome9/gcp-onboarding/onboarding-api/README.md

 :four: Clone this folder and install the required packages
 - pip install -r requirements.txt

-:six: Run onboarding-api.py or offboarding-api.py with the following arguments:
+:five: Run onboarding-api.py or offboarding-api.py with the following arguments:
 - project_id_arg - Your GCP project name
 - region_arg - The CloudGuard region you use
 - api_key_arg - The CloudGuard API key